 What is something about you others are often surprised to learn?

-People are usually surprised that I'm an engineer and got to work in San Diego right next to the ship where the Navy dolphins trained.
+People are usually surprised that I'm an engineer and got to work in San Diego right next to the dock where the Navy dolphins trained.

 Jeff has been passionate about missions since his first mission trip to the jungle highlands of Papua New Guinea in 1987.
 From that point on, his life would never be the same.
 Since then he has served on short-term teams in over 16 countries.
 Jeff, along with his wife Kris, started working full-time with Forward Edge in 2006, coordinating volunteers in the Gulf Coast after Hurricane Katrina for three years.
 When that assignment was completed, they served in Puerto Cabezas, Nicaragua for three-and-a-half years.
 In 2013, they moved to the Vancouver, Washington area to serve in Forward Edge’s International Headquarters.